-Well, I must admit that a lot of literary giants are choosing to live in Aldona, so it must be true that Aldona is the most beautiful village in the world.
+Well, I must admit that a lot of literary giants are choosing to live in Aldona, so it must be true that it is the most beautiful village in the world.

-Aldona as per author Maria Aurora Couto, who is an Aldona resident, has its roots in Haldi or Turmeric – a crop that was the planted here in this village.
-As per another Aldona resident, we spoke to – it comes from the word ‘Hal’ that in many Indian languages including Konkani means plough.
+Aldona as per author Maria Aurora Couto, who is a resident, has its roots in Haldi or Turmeric – a crop that was planted here in this village.
+As per another resident, we spoke to – it comes from the word ‘Hal’ which in many Indian languages including Konkani means plow.
 He argued that this is an agricultural village named after the agricultural instrument.
-In the recorded history though it was called Haldona till Portuguese twist made it Aldona.
+In the recorded history though it was called Haldona till a Portuguese twist made it Aldona.

 Aldona has a population of 6000

 Most villages in Goa have a church around which the village life is centered.
 It may have been a temple before it was a church and some villages do have both a church and a temple.
-In Aldona, it is the Sao Tome, a church built in 1596 CE on a plateau next to Mapusa river.
+Here it is the Sao Tome, a church built in 1596 CE on a plateau next to the Mapusa River.
 Whitewashed in pristine white standing in the middle of greenery, Goan churches are always charming to look at and so is this one.

 Thanks to our friend Gouthami, we took a tour of the church and discovered the lovely paintings inside.
 On the side of the church, there was a house around a courtyard with various fruit trees.
 Technically, it is called a rectory.
 We noticed some nicely maintained wooden parts and a lovely altar.
 The most interesting part was the long list of donors along with their villages who have made donations to the church.

 The day we went, the church was getting ready for a wedding and I met the beautiful bride sitting outside dressed in her white gown and tiara, wearing a smile that only a bride can.
 What was interesting was the green bangles that filled her forearms – a perfect example of how customs and traditions never die or may how they influence the communities that live together.

 This church looks like a fort when seen from the river and from some distance.